nordeck/bullseye-lxc-jitsi/README.md

 - At least 4 CPU cores for each `Jibri` instance.
 - At least 4 GB RAM for each `Jibri` instance.
-- At least 8 GB disk
+- At least 8 GB disk.
 - More disk space if recorded files will be stored on this server.
+- Maximum 16 `Jibri` instances supported on a single server.

 #### 3.1.3 Ports